Eagen/Dakota County • No fee

 What Makes Lebanon Hills Special

-Lebanon Hills Regional Park is one of the few places in the Twin Cities area that has a chain of lakes to paddle that are connected by portages.
+Lebanon Hills Regional Park is the one spot in the Twin Cities area that has a chain of lakes to paddle that are connected by portages.

 At close to 2,000 acres, Lebanon Hills’ East section has 10 named lakes plus a handful of ponds.
 Paddling a canoe or kayak is possible on 7 of them, thanks to the interconnecting water trail.
-You can see the PDF map here (scroll down to page 2).
+You can see the water trail on their summer map.